New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Your budget

 Figure out how much you can spend on a life insurance policy each month.
 If you’re okay with higher premiums in exchange for lifelong coverage and a cash value account, whole life insurance may be a viable option.
-For cheaper coverage, you might want to consider a term life policy instead.
+For more cost-effective coverage, you might want to consider a term life policy instead.

 When whole life insurance is worth it